-Because we cannot match transferors and transferees of common units and because of other reasons, we will adopt depreciation and amortization positions that may not conform to all aspects of existing Treasury Regulations.
-A successful IRS challenge to those positions could adversely affect the amount of tax benefits available to you.
+Because we cannot match transferors and transferees of common units, we have adopted certain methods for allocating depreciation and amortization deductions that may not conform to all aspects of existing Treasury Regulations.
+A successful IRS challenge to the use of these methods could adversely affect the amount of tax benefits available to you.
 It also could affect the timing of these tax benefits or the amount of gain from your sale of common units and could have a negative impact on the value of our common units or result in audit adjustments to your tax returns.